 Secretary-General Of Ministry Of Foreign Affairs Meets Sierra Leone's Deputy Foreign Minister

-Freetown: Secretary-General of the Ministry of Foreign Affairs, HE Dr. Ahmed bin Hassan Al Hammadi, met in Freetown on Tuesday with Deputy Minister of Foreign Affairs and International Cooperation of the Republic of Sierra Leone, HE Francess Piagie Alghali.
+HE Secretary-General of the Ministry of Foreign Affairs, Dr. Ahmed bin Hassan Al Hammadi, met in Freetown on Tuesday with HE Deputy Minister of Foreign Affairs and International Cooperation of the Republic of Sierra Leone, Francess Piagie Alghali.

+The meeting discussed bilateral cooperation relations.Distributed by APO Group on behalf of Ministry of Foreign Affairs of The State of Qatar.

 Legal Disclaimer: